Open-Systems-Pharmacology/Oral-PBBM-Workflow/OSP-Solubility-Toolbox/README.md

 Next, navigate to the third tab, `Biorelevant Solubility`.
 Here, you will fit the water-to-micelle partition coefficients for the ionized and unionized compound species, if solubility data from biorelevant media is available.

 To do so, enter the following information:
-* Intrinsic Solubility: Input the intrinsic solubility value for the API.
+* `Intrinsic Sol.` and `pH (intrinsic)`: Input the intrinsic solubility value for the compound and the pH at which the intrinsic solubility is measured.
 An automatically calculated value for intrinsic solubility and pH will be suggested below the input fields.
-* pH: Enter the pH at which the intrinsic solubility is measured or calculated.
+* `Log Km:w (neutral)` and `Log Km:w (ionized)`: Logarithm of the water-to-micelle partition coefficient for the unionized and ionized compound, respectively.
+These values will be fitted.

 A plot showing predicted vs. observed biorelevant solubilities will be displayed.
 This figure is dynamic and will update if you change input values for relevant parameters in the tabs `Aqueous Solubility` and `Biorelevant Solubility`.